What is lactose intolerance?

 Why is lactose intolerance a concern?

 The frequent diarrhea, bloating and abdominal pain associated with lactose intolerance can affect your child’s quality of life.
-If untreated, chronic lactose intolerance can cause malabsorption.
+If untreated, chronic lactose intolerance can cause malabsorption in some patients.

 How is lactose intolerance diagnosed/evaluated?